About this listing

 My parents live on the other side of the house and can always be contacted if you are in need of anything.

-UNAVAILABLE IN THE WINTER
+AVAILABILITY IN THE WINTER

 I grew up in Canada, so my parents and I speak perfect English as well as quite good French and Danish.